dolmades/dolmades-cli/README.md

 ...
 ```

 Note, that only games are being listed that have no corresponding linux installer.
-If you want those to be listed as well you need to use the `-l` parameter:
+If you want linux games to be listed as well you need to use the `-l` parameter:

 ```
 ./goglizer -l